 How popular is solar energy in Lakeland?

-How many years does a standard solar system last?
+How many years will a common solar system last?

 What's the difference between a PPA and a solar lease?

-A power purchase agreement (PPA) is a contract between you and your provider.
-They set up, own, and care for the panels, and you purchase the generated electricity from them for 10–25 years.
+A PPA is an agreement between you and your installer.
+They install, own, and maintain the panels, and you purchase the generated electricity from them for 10–25 years.
 There will usually be options to extend the agreement and buy out early to own your system.

-In contrast, solar loans can come from local banks, your installer's partners, the government and specialty lenders.
+In contrast, solar loans can come from installer, local banks, the government and specialty lenders.
 You'll need to pass a credit check to qualify for most of them.
-While the upfront costs are higher and you'll be responsible for upkeep, you'll also have full ownership rights and can apply for many more benefits.
+While the upfront costs are higher, and you'll be responsible for upkeep, you'll also have complete ownership and can apply for many more financial rewards.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviewsteam@thisoldhousereviews.com.